AdobeDocs/experience-manager-64.es-ES/help/sites-deploying/deploy.md

 ---
 title: Implementación y mantenimiento
 seo-title: Deploying and Maintaining
-description: AEM Obtenga información sobre cómo empezar con la instalación de la.
+description: Obtenga información sobre cómo empezar a utilizar la instalación de AEM.
 seo-description: Learn how to get started with the AEM installation.
 uuid: 552a41a1-a8b3-4c5a-bfb3-718bcb612752
 contentOwner: Guillaume Carlino